Grassroots

 Status and conditions

-• A majority of the group’s members (50% +1), including the person who submitted the application, must reside on the Island of Montréal.
+• Be composed of a majority of artists (50% +1), including the person responsible for the application, residing on the territory of the Island of Montreal

 Status and conditions